hmov110/Watch-Face-Studio-Faces/README.md

 * DL Clock Tower - Watch face of the DL clock tower.
 Original author missing,
 * Digital Mickey - Colorful Digital Mickey.
 By "JM".
 * Disney Clock Cleaners - Watch was part of the Walt Disney Elements Collection in honor of the 1937 "short" of the same name.
 Probably downloaded from G+.
 Orignal author missing.
+* Donald At Bat - Author uncertain.
+There is a very similar version by PaulBAMM00.
+This is based on "Donald At Bat v2.0"
 * Donald Duck - by Tag1tup4fun.
 * Everest - Original author no known.
 * Fantasia Moon Phase - by Zedonite